Lyushen/go-knigavuhe-downloader/README.md

 - **Fallback Support**: Uses alternative sources when primary downloads fail
 - **Batch Processing**: Process multiple books from a URL file
 - **Cross-Platform**: Pre-built binaries for Linux and Windows
+- **Resume Downloading**: Scanned all downloaded files and resume from interrupted state

 ## Quick Start